dhamidi/minigit/README.md

 A version of `minigit.rb` that passes all tests is provided on the branch `solution`.

 **Start reading at [./spec/spec_helper.rb](./spec/spec_helper.rb)** to see what objects are available in the tests.

+# Steps

+1. Writing blobs (strings) to the repository and generating IDs for them
+2. Writing trees (maps of strings to blobs or trees) to the repository
+3. Building a history through a linked list of commit objects
+4. Accessing stored contents through a working copy
+5. Using references to associate symbolic names with object IDs

 # Code Architecture